 Cell phones and tablets may not be used during school hours.
-These devices must remain in the student's backpack, out of sight at all times.
+These devices must remain in the student's backpack (and preferably at home) out of sight at all times.
 The school is not responsible for the security of these devices.